Furness Withy was the third-largest shipping line in Britain.

 The firm took time to regain the number of ships lost during the war.
 In 1951 it controlled 81 ships with an aggregate of 680,000 gross tons.

-Royal Mail Lines and the Pacific Steam Navigation Co were acquired in 1965.
-Following the acquisitions Furness Withy operated 64 ships with a 600,000 tonnage.
+Royal Mail Lines was acquired in 1965.
+Following the acquisition Furness Withy operated 64 ships with a tonnage of 600,000.

 The Furness repair yard in Hartlepool was acquired by Swan Hunter in 1967.

-In 1970 the firm had a fleet of just over 100, and a tonnage of just over one million.
-The firm employed 9,500 people in the United Kingdom.
+By 1970 Furness Withy had a fleet of just over 100, and a tonnage of over one million.
+The company employed 9,500 people in Britain.

-Furness Withy had 50 ships of one million tonnes and was the third largest merchant shipping group in Britain by 1980.
-That year the business was acquired by Orient Overseas Container (Holdings) of Hong Kong for nearly £112.5 million.
+Furness Withy operated 50 ships with a tonnage of one million, and was the third largest merchant shipping group in Britain in 1980.

-Furness Withy was sold to Oetker Group, its present owner, in 1990.
+Furness Withy was sold to Oetker Group in 1990.

 Oetker Group sold its bulk shipping holdings, including Furness Withy, to Swire Group in 2019.